Vulgate: Influence on Western Christianity

 First page of the first volume of the Gutenberg Bible: the epistle of Jerome to Paulinus from the University of Texas copy.
 The page has 40 lines.

 For over a thousand years (c.
 AD 400–1530), the Vulgate was the most commonly used edition of the most influential text in Western European society.
 Indeed, for most Western Christians, especially Catholics, it was the only version of the Bible as a publication ever encountered, only truly being eclipsed in the mid-20th century.

 In about 1455, the first Vulgate published by the moveable type process was produced in Mainz by a partnership between Johannes Gutenberg and banker John Fust (or Faust).
 At the time, a manuscript of the Vulgate was selling for approximately 500 guilders.
-Gutenberg's works appear to have been a commercial failure, and Fust sued for recovery of his 2026 guilder investment and was awarded complete possession of the Gutenberg plant.
-Arguably, the Reformation could not have been possible without the diaspora of biblical knowledge that was permitted by the development of moveable type.
+Gutenberg's works appear to have been a commercial failure; Fust sued for recovery of his 2,026 guilder investment and was awarded complete possession of the Gutenberg plant.
+Arguably, the Reformation would not have been possible without the diaspora of biblical knowledge that was permitted by the development of moveable type.

 Aside from its use in prayer, liturgy, and private study, the Vulgate served as inspiration for ecclesiastical art and architecture, hymns, countless paintings, and popular mystery plays.

 Reformation

 The fifth volume of Walton's London Polyglot of 1657 included several versions of the New Testament: in Greek, Latin (a Vulgate version and the version by Arius Montanus), Syriac, Ethiopic, and Arabic.
 It also included a version of the Gospels in Persian.

-The Vulgate Latin is used regularly in Thomas Hobbes' Leviathan of 1651; in the Leviathan Hobbes "has a worrying tendency to treat the Vulgate as if it were the original".
+The Vulgate Latin is used frequently in Thomas Hobbes' Leviathan of 1651; in the Leviathan Hobbes "has a worrying tendency to treat the Vulgate as if it were the original".